 How to Cite

 Honardar K, Assadian H, Shahab S, Jafari Z, Kazemi A, Nazarimoghaddam K, Kharrazifard MJ, Labbaf H. Cone-beam Computed Tomographic Assessment of Canal Centering Ability and Transportation after Preparation with Twisted File and Bio RaCe Instrumentation.
-J Dent (Tehran).
-11(4):440-.
+Front Dent.
+11(4):440-6.